JamesMura/bootstrap/README.md

 <code>source /path/to/ureport/virtualenv/ureport/bin/activate</code>.
 Your prompt should now change to start with
 <code>(ureport)</code>

-With your virtual environment activated but while still in the repo, run <code>python migrate.py syncdb</code>.
+With your virtual environment activated but while still in the repo, run <code>./manage.py syncdb --noinput</code>.
 You should see something like this if it succeeds.

     Syncing...